zopefoundation/Zope/src/ZPublisher/request_params.rst

    In addition, ``:tuple`` is always equivalent to ``:list`` for request variables aggregated as record or sequence of records.

-3. The main use case for the ``:default`` directive it to provide a default value for form controls (e.g. checkboxes) for which the browser may or may not pass on a value when the form is submitted.
+3. The main use case for the ``:default`` directive is to provide a default value for form controls (e.g. checkboxes) for which the browser may or may not pass on a value when the form is submitted.
-   Unfortunately, this works only at the top level;
+   Unfortunately, this only works at the top level.
-   it does not work for subcomponents, e.g. an attribute of a "record".
+   It does not work for subcomponents, e.g. an attribute of a "record".
-   As a consequence, if a request parameter combines ``:default`` with another aggregator directive, the result will likely be surprising.
+   As a consequence, if a request parameter combines ``:default`` with another aggregator directive, the result may be unexpected.

-4. The request preprocessing happens at a very early stage.
-Especially, the traversal has not yet taken place.
-As a consequence, important configuration for application specific error handling may not yet have taken effect; exceptions raised during this stage are reported and tracked only via "root level" error handling.
+4. The request preprocessing happens at a very early stage, before traversal has taken place.
+As a consequence, important configuration for application specific error handling may not yet have taken effect.
+Exceptions raised during this stage are reported and tracked only via "root level" error handling.
-   For form processing, it is therefore typically better to use a form subframework (such as ``z3c.form`` or ``zope.formlib``) rather than the elementary features described in this document.
+   For the reason it is typically better to use a form framework such as ``z3c.form`` or ``zope.formlib`` for form processing rather than the built-in features described in this document.